"The world owes you nothing. It was here first."

 Contribute to abundance: Add to the flow of resources rather than only extracting.

-Remember that receiving includes giving: The cycle of abundance requires both.
+Remember that receiving includes giving: The cycle of abundance needs both.

 The Mooch's Inner Codependent